 A day after rumors had the White Sox nearing a deal to send Sale to the Nationals, Chicago shipped him to Boston instead.
 The Red Sox, who already had David Price and 2016 AL Cy Young Award winner Rick Porcello, further solidified their rotation with a 27-year-old superstar under club control for three more seasons at a reasonable price.
 But they also had to reach into their highly touted farm system to do it.

-For parting with Sale, the White Sox landed four of the Red Sox's top 30 prospects, according to MLB Pipeline: five-tool infielder Yoan Moncada (No. 1), hard-throwing right-hander Michael Kopech (No. 5), switch-hitting outfielder Luis Basabe (No. 8) and righty Victor Diaz (No. 28).
+For parting with Sale, the White Sox landed four of the Red Sox's top 30 prospects, according to MLB Pipeline, including five-tool infielder Yoan Moncada (No. 1) and hard-throwing right-hander Michael Kopech (No. 5).
 Moncada, also the top overall prospect in baseball, got the highest bonus in history for an amateur player ($31.5 million) when Boston signed him in 2015, after he left Cuba.
+But Sale finished in the top four of AL Cy Young Award voting in both 2017 and '18 and got the last out of the World Series in the latter season.

 2015: Historic trade for No. 1

 Swanson became the first top overall pick to be traded before reaching the Majors since Adrian Gonzalez in 2003, and the first ever to be dealt the year he was drafted.
 Miller posted a 6.15 ERA in his first year in Arizona as the D-backs lost 93 games, and he went on to make only 29 appearances while battling injuries during his three-season tenure with the club.
-Swanson hit .302 in his brief 2016 debut and has been the Braves' regular shortstop since '17, although he's been inconsistent on the offensive side of the ball.
+Swanson became a stalwart in Atlanta, helping the club win the World Series in 2021, before becoming a free agent this offseason.

 2009: Three-team stunner